Doug Collins (politician): Health care

-Collins supports repealing the Affordable Care Act, also known as Obamacare.
+Collins opposes the Affordable Care Act, also known as Obamacare.
 He called it an "experiment [that] has continued to fail America" and "costly for my neighbors".
 Collins said the passage of the Tax Cuts and Jobs Act of 2017 would not result in anyone losing health coverage.

-Donald Trump
+President Donald Trump

-Collins has been described as an "ardent Trump ally."
-He strongly defended Trump during his impeachment inquiry over the Trump-Ukraine scandal.
-During his bid for the Georgia Senate seat in 2020, Collins campaigned with Roger Stone, a Trump associate and convicted criminal whose sentence Trump commuted earlier in 2020.
-Among the two major Republican contenders for the 2020–21 United States Senate special election in Georgia, Kelly Loeffler and Collins tried to distinguish themselves by claiming to be the most "pro-Trump."
+In 2020, Collins was described as an "ardent Trump ally."
+He strongly defended Trump during his impeachment inquiry over the Trump-Ukraine scandal, saying that the hearings were a "sham".
+During his bid for the Georgia Senate seat in 2020, Collins campaigned with Roger Stone.
+Among the two major Republican contenders for the 2020–21 United States Senate special election in Georgia, Kelly Loeffler and Collins tried to distinguish themselves as the candidate most aligned with Trump.

-Collins did not publicly comment on sexual misconduct accusations against Donald Trump in the wake of the Access Hollywood tape being released.

 In December 2020, Collins was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of the election held by another state.

-House speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
-Additionally, Pelosi reprimanded Collins and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
-Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."

-Environment

-Collins rejects the scientific consensus on climate change.

-Election interference

-In his opening statement of Robert Mueller's testimony to Congress on July 24, 2019, Rep. Collins stated, "We will need to... ensure that government intelligence and law enforcement powers are never again used and turned on a private citizen or a political candidate as a result of the political leanings...
-If we carry anything away today it must be that we increase our vigilance against foreign election interference while we ensure our government officials don't weaponize their power against the constitutional rights guaranteed to every US citizen."
-Individuals called to testify in impeachment hearings suggested that Trump held up delivery of Congressionally legislated aid to Ukraine in order to pressure Ukraine to investigate his political rival.
-On October 31, 2019, Rep. Collins stated, and repeated on other occasions, that the impeachment hearings enacted to investigate Trump's use of his authority to pressure a foreign government to investigate his political rival, were a "sham".